jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

   - **annual financial statements of the Government** means the annual consolidated financial statements for the Government reporting entity prepared under section 27
   - **appropriation administrator** ,—
     (a) in relation to an appropriation made to the Crown, means the department that administers the appropriation on behalf of the appropriation Minister; and
-    (b) in relation to an appropriation made to an Office of Parliament, means that Office of Parliament
+    (b) in relation to an appropriation made to an Office of Parliament, means that Office of Parliament; and (c) in relation to an appropriation made to a parliamentary agency, means that parliamentary agency
   - **appropriation Minister** ,—
-    (a) in relation to an appropriation made to an Office of Parliament, means the Speaker; and (b) in relation to an appropriation administered by the Office of the Clerk of the House of Representatives or the Parliamentary Service, means the Speaker; and
-    (c) in relation to any other appropriation, means the Minister responsible for that appropriation
+    (a) in relation to an appropriation made to an Office of Parliament, means the Speaker; and (b) in relation to an appropriation administered by a parliamentary agency, means the Speaker; and (c) in relation to any other appropriation, means the Minister responsible for that appropriation
   - **asset** means an asset that is defined, recognised, and measured in accordance with generally accepted accounting practice
   - **Auditor-General** has the meaning given to it by section 4 of the Public Audit Act 2001